Budget Vote and BOE Election

-Notice is also given that personal registration of voters is required pursuant to Section 2014 of the Education Law.
+VOTER REGISTRATION: Notice is also given that personal registration of voters is required pursuant to Section 2014 of the Education Law.
 Any qualified voter may register to vote for the Annual School District Election and Vote at the District Office as described above.
-The register for said Annual School District Election and Vote shall include all persons who shall have presented themselves personally for registration and shall also include all persons who shall have been previously registered for and have voted at any annual or special school district election or vote held or conducted during the 2017, 2018, 2019 or 2020 calendar years.
+The register for said Annual School District Election and Vote shall include all persons who shall have presented themselves personally for registration and shall also include all persons who shall have been previously registered for and have voted at any annual or special school district election or vote held or conducted during the 2019, 2020, 2021 or 2022 calendar years.
 A resident who is registered with the Dutchess or Columbia County Board of Elections is also qualified to vote.
 Voter qualifications are thus: must be a United States citizen; 18 years of age or older; and a permanent resident within the District for a period of thirty (30) days immediately prior to the vote.

-Absentee Ballot applications must be received by the District Clerk not more than thirty (30) and at least seven (7) days prior to the election and vote, if the ballot is to be mailed to the voter, or the day before the election and vote if the ballot is to be personally picked up by the voter or the voter’s designated agent set forth on the application.
-Absentee Ballots must be received by the District Clerk no later than 5:00 p.m. on the day of the election and vote, May 18, 2021.
+ABSENTEE BALLOTS: Absentee Ballot applications must be received by the District Clerk not more than thirty (30) and at least seven (7) days prior to the election and vote, if the ballot is to be mailed to the voter, or the day before the election and vote if the ballot is to be personally picked up by the voter or the voter’s designated agent set forth on the application.
+Absentee Ballots must be received by the District Clerk no later than 5:00 p.m. on the day of the election and vote, May 16, 2023.

-There are three seats available; three are for a three-year term commencing July 1, 2021 and expiring June 30, 2024.
-The Board member election will be held on May 18, 2021 , the same date / time as the District’s vote on the 2021-2022 school budget.
+There are two seats available; two are for a three-year term commencing July 1, 2023 and expiring June 30, 2026.
+The Board member election will be held on May 16, 2023, the same date / time as the District’s vote on the 2023-2024 school budget.

-Nominating petitions are due in the District Office no later than Monday, April 19, 2021 at 5:00 pm with at least forty-three (43) signatures of qualified voters of the district.
-Potential candidates are strongly encouraged to obtain more than 43 signatures to ensure that petitions include at least 43 valid signatures.
+Nominating petitions: Nominating petitions are due in the District Office no later than Monday, April 17, 2023 at 5:00 pm with at least twenty-five (25) signatures of qualified voters of the district.
+Potential candidates are strongly encouraged to obtain more than 25 signatures to ensure that petitions include at least 25 valid signatures.